CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 For this assignment, you need to do the following:

 - Create a new GitHub repository called `is310-coding-assignments`.
-- Create a new directory in your local computer called `is310-coding-assignments`.
+- Create a new directory in your local computer called `is310-coding-assignments` and enable it as a git repository.
 - Create a folder called `init-is310-homework` within `is310-coding-assignments`.
 - Create a Markdown file called `README.md` within `init-is310-homework`.
 - Create a folder called `images` within `init-is310-homework`.